shadowman-lab/Ansible-ImageBuilder/README.md

 # Ansible-ImageBuilder
-Repo to setup and utilize Image builder with the infra.osbuild validated content collection
+Repo to setup and utilize Image builder with the infra.osbuild validated content collection to include setting up SSL